HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 PET data are collected on the scanner typically in *list mode*.
 This is quite literally a logged record of every event the scanner detects, but this type of data is not all that useful for interpretation.
 Viewing the images requires that the list mode data be reconstructed.
-The provided images have already been reconstructed with the widely-used Ordered Subset Expectation Maximization (OSEM) algorithm with common corrections (scatter, dead time, decay, etc.,) already applied during the reconstruction.
+The provided images have already been reconstructed with the widely-used Ordered Subset Expectation Maximization (OSEM) algorithm with common corrections (scatter, dead time, decay, etc.) already applied during the reconstruction.
 Notably, no smoothing was applied during the PET reconstruction.

 ### Gaining familiarity with 4D PET data